 - Staggering combined WLTC range of 1,343 km – genuinely epic for long journeys.

-- Blistering 0-100 kmph acceleration in 4.9 seconds – surprisingly quick for its size.
+- Rapid 0-100 km/h acceleration in 7.5 seconds – surprisingly quick for its size.

-- Seriously advanced driver assistance with Nvidia Orin-X chip and LiDAR for enhanced safety and convenience.
+- Seriously advanced driver assistance with Nvidia Orin-X chip and 128-channel LiDAR for enhanced safety and convenience.

 - Cons: